 Let's take a look at some of your best budget choices in flat-bar bikes.

-Okay, so the Explorer isn’t truly typical in that it’s got 26in wheels rather than 700c ones, but that’s not necessarily a bad thing - those smaller wheels are stronger and the fatter tyres should give plenty of comfort and grip.
+Okay, so the Expression isn’t truly typical in that it’s got 26in wheels rather than 700c ones, but that’s not necessarily a bad thing - those smaller wheels are stronger and the fatter tyres should give plenty of comfort and grip.
 It also comes with a rack as well as mudguards.
 If you want something similar but with 700c wheels (and more gears) the Apollo Belmont (below) is worth checking out.

 The Belmont and women's equivalent the Elyse both have aluminium frames, mudguards, chainguard and rack, making them very practical urban and picnic transport.
 Halfords provides a free service after six weeks, and will put the bike together for you.